 An excellent resource for finding out more about rheumatoid arthritis, and arthritis in general, is The Arthritis Foundation.

 Concerned that you’re at risk of developing rheumatoid arthritis?
 Come see us.

-If you have rheumatoid arthritis or are worried that you may be developing it, and would like advice and guidance about managing this chronic disease, please make an appointment with Westchester Health, member of Northwell Health Physician Partners to see one of our rheumatologists.
+If you have rheumatoid arthritis or are worried that you may be developing it, and would like advice and guidance about managing this chronic disease, please make an appointment with Westchester Health to see one of our rheumatologists.
 We’ll examine you, evaluate your condition and symptoms, and together, decide on the best course of treatment going forward.
 Whenever, wherever you need us, we’re here for you.